 SMS/text would seem to be good for driving up engagement, but no provider currently does this.
 Which begs the question is this because they do not have up to date mobile numbers, or maybe they are deemed unsecure?

 Email is another form of digital communication which the majority of workplace pension members are comfortable with.
-However, our data shows that only two providers (Mercer Master Trust Aviva and True Potential) communicate with the member each time a contribution is made to their policy in this fashion.
+However, our data shows that only True Potential communicate with the member each time a contribution is made to their policy in this fashion.

 The main medium by which workplace pension providers are communicating contribution information to members is via member portal or mobile application.
 Our data shows that all of the providers who communicate to the member each time a contribution is made are sending out communications via member portal or mobile application.